Apr 08, 2020

 Domestic violence cases are appropriately treated very seriously in the criminal justice system.
 The police have designated units and resources assigned to domestic cases.
 The Prosecution has teams specializing in domestic violence cases.
 There are different charges or criminal code provisions that may apply – Assault, Sexual Assault, Threatening, Harassment, Weapons, Breaches, and Homicide.

-Reporting A Case Of Domestic Violence In BC: Next Steps
+Reporting Cases On Domestic Violence In BC: Next Steps

 For an individual accused of domestic assault or of family violence, a lawyer should be retained (at the earliest opportunity) to protect an individual’s legal interests and rights in the criminal justice system.
 An accused person must be informed of the steps in the prosecution, the burden of proof and the presumption of innocence.
 An individual must understand all his or her rights and options in terms of bail and defences and the various methods domestic violence cases can be resolved